 These are just a few of the worthy causes in which the IHC serves the equestrian community and industry.

 The Hoosier Horse Fair & Expo is a 3 day fair & expo celebrating and promoting the equine industry.
-Typically held in April, the event includes demonstrations, live entertainment, educational presentations by nationally renowned horse clinicians and trainers, 4-H competition and other youth activities, ranch rodeo and a large trade show.
+Typically held in April, the event includes demonstrations, live entertainment, educational presentations by nationally renowned horse clinicians and trainers, 4-H competition and other youth activities, Rodeo and a large trade show.

 The HHF&E is the largest gathering in Indiana focused on the horse enthusiast.
 The expo serves as a primary fundraiser for the IHC programming which positively impacts the growth, retention and development of the horse industry.
 Unique to our event is the fact that it is run by 200+ volunteers with all proceeds going back into the industry.